nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/Technical Report.md

 - Since churn rates drop substantially after the first year, the company may benefit from offering upfront incentives to encourage long-term commitments and reduce early-stage churn (which is where churn rate is the highest).

 # Insights
-- Customers with month-to-month contracts are ~9× more likely to churn than those on annual contracts.
+- Churning customers with month-to-month contracts have been ~9× more likely to churn than those on annual contracts.
 - Internet service and payments via electronic checks show elevated churn risk.
 - Most churn occurs within the first 4 months of a customer's tenure, with the first month having the highest churn risk.